espressif/esp-idf/docs/en/api-reference/system/esp_https_ota.rst

 can be set to lower value which is not possible without enabling this configuration.

 Default value of mbedTLS Rx buffer size is set to 16K.
 By using partial_http_download with max_http_request_size of 4K, size of mbedTLS Rx buffer can be reduced to 4K.
-With this confiuration, memory saving of around 12K is expected.
+With this configuration, memory saving of around 12K is expected.

 Signature Verification
 ----------------------